Ask Archie

 Student Aid Report (SAR)

-• After the U.S. Department of Education Central Processing System (CPS) processes the student’s FAFSA, they produce a Student Aid Report (SAR) reflecting the information the student and the parent(s) of a dependent student provided on the FAFSA, along with the calculated Expected Family Contribution (EFC), as well as the results of the eligibility matches with other federal agencies, any identified inconsistencies, and messages the student needs to read and possibly act on.
+• After the U.S. Department of Education Central Processing System (CPS) processes the student’s FAFSA, they produce a Student Aid Report (SAR) reflecting the information the student and the parent(s) of a dependent student provided on the FAFSA, along with the calculated Student Aid Index (SAI), as well as the results of the eligibility matches with other federal agencies, any identified inconsistencies, and messages the student needs to read and possibly act on.

 • If the student provides his/her e-mail address on the FAFSA, the CPS e-mails the student a direct link to the FAFSA login page with instructions to view his/her SAR; otherwise, they will mail the student a paper SAR or SAR Acknowledgement.